Lawsuit alleges clergy abuse at Milton parish in 1960s; Bishops part of lawsuit

 Asbee named the Rev. Raymond Dougherty and the Rev. Walter Sempko as his assailants.
 Dougherty was among more than 70 clergy members accused of sexual abuse included in a list released by the Harrisburg Diocese last August.
 Sempko was not among the accused in the Diocese's list.
 Both are dead.
 Neither Doughtery nor Sempko were listed in the statewide grand jury report issued last year.

 "I was raised in a devout Catholic household.
-I was told repeatedly to obey the Father," he said.
+I was told repeatedly to obey father or I would surely go to hell," he said.
 "I was told I must become an altar boy as soon as I was able.
 At age 9, I began this journey through hell itself."

+Dougherty served at the Milton parish from 1958 to 1962.
+Sempko succeeded Dougherty at St. Joseph's, serving from June 1962 to June 1967.
+He later served eight years at St. Joseph Church in Danville from 1975 to 1983.

+According to the 23-page suit, Dougherty and Sempko were able to use their positions to learn "private and personal information" about Asbee and his family "that made him a more vulnerable target for Dougherty's and Sempko's grooming."

+According to the suit, Sempko ended the "party-like" atmosphere of training altar boys.
+Sempko also had Asbee to help with various tasks around the church and "Sempko started taking liberties with Donald" which eventually led to "sexual assaults and rapes ... on countless occasions."

+The suit also notes that Dougherty gave the alleged victim a medal to "wear it with pride around his neck symbolizing their special relationship."
+Asbee, the suit states, now believes the medal was a "notice to Sempko, his parish successor, that he was the ideal target for abuse," something noted in the state's grand jury report.

-The Roman Catholic Diocese of Harrisburg released the following statement regarding Asbee's lawsuit against the Diocese, Bishop Kevin Rhoades and Bishop Ronald Gainer:
+The Roman Catholic Diocese of Harrisburg released the following statement regarding Asbee's lawsuit against the Diocese and Bishops Rhoades and Bishop Gainer:

 “As our attorneys have not yet reviewed the complaint in question, it would be inappropriate for us to comment at this time," Diocesan Spokesperson Mike Barley said.
 "To be clear, the actions alleged in this complaint took place long before Bishop Gainer’s tenure in Harrisburg.
 Bishop Gainer has been open and transparent with regard to priest-child sexual abuse and had no knowledge of the priests mentioned in this lawsuit’s actions until research was conducted during the Grand Jury Process.